Canvas Native Charts

 With these customization options, you can create visually appealing and data-driven charts that effectively communicate insights within your Canvas.

-Contribution and Variations charts
+Contribution charts

 -